AngularJS vs ReactJS: Which is Better?

 AngularJS builts a watcher for every binding.
 Hence, at a certain stage in development, your app will be jam-packed with a lot of watchers to limit the elements.

 ReactJS supports one-way data binding.
 It offers singular behavior for your application.
 Hence, you can easily know where data is changed.
 This also helps to reduce complexity.
 Also, it is simple to debug self-contained components of big React apps as compared to big AngularJS apps.

 If you want to enable the unidirectional flow of data in React, Facebook has built its own app architecture known as Flux.
-Flux manages the flow of data from one end, mainly called a dispatcher.
+Flux manages the flow of data from one end, to another, mainly called a dispatcher.
 Flux’s dispatcher acquires an object and sends it to a proper store, which then updates itself.

 As compared to other frameworks, React uses Virtual DOM, which is an abstract form of Real DOM.
 It gives ReactJS app developers an opportunity to update the changes made by the users in the app without affecting any other parts of the interface.

 Winner: React.js is the clear winner between AngularJS vs ReactJS as it allows developers to update a specific part of the application.

 AngularJS creates a watcher to look after all the modifications done in DOM.
 When view starts getting updates, AngularJS compares the newly obtained value with the old ones.
 The main issue here is that it checks all the values that are changed along with older values that are tracked via watchers.

 ReactJS consists of virtual DOM which enables building light DOM tree and saves it to the server.
 When a user interacts with the website, for instance filling a form, Reacts builds a new virtual DOM and compares it with the earlier saved DOM.

 After this, the library finds all the things that are different between the two models and creates a virtual DOM again, however with a changed HTML.
 This complete process is done on the server, which reduces the load on the browser.